 Repair or Replace Calamity Damaged or Destroyed Property

-My home flooded due to a Hurricane.
+My home has been damaged due to a Hurricane.
 Will my property's assessed value increase if I repair or rebuild my home?

-- Repair - Property owner makes necessary repairs and reoccupies the property.
-No impact to the assessed value cap.
+- Repair - If the property owner makes necessary repairs and reoccupies the property, there will be no impact to the assessed value cap.
 Please note: FEMA and Florida Building Code may require elevation of residential structures if they are located within a Special Flood Hazard Area and the cost of repairs equals or exceeds 50% (or 49%) of the depreciated value of the structure.

-- Below explains how we determine when square footage exceeds the 110%:
+- The following information explains how the Property Appraiser determines when square footage exceeds the square footage calamity allowance:

-- All areas of a structure designated as either BAS, BSF, USF in all homes and LAF in homes built prior to 1975, are added together and multiplied by 1.10 to arrive at the living area allowed without going over the assessed value cap.
-Any area in excess of the 110% figure would be added as new construction above the capped (assessed) value and would increase the property taxes owed.
+- All areas of a structure designated as either BAS, BSF, USF, LAA in all homes and LAF in homes built before 1975, are added together and multiplied by the applicable calamity allowance percentage (110% for non-homestead and homestead completed before 2025, or 130% for homestead completed 2025 or later), to arrive at the living area allowed without going over the assessed value cap.
+Any area more than the calamity allowance would be added as new construction above the capped (assessed) value and would increase the property taxes owed.

 - The square footage of each subarea can be found on our website (https://www.pcpao.gov) by searching for the property and navigating to the Building Information section on the Property Details page.
 See the example (Ex:1) below.